openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/YourAapsProfile.md

 * [insulin sensitivity factors](#insulin-sensitivity-factor-isf) (ISF) and
 * [insulin-to-carb ratios](#insulin-to-carb-ratio-icr) (IC or ICR).

-The four last parameters can be set to different values, changing hourly if required, over a 24-hour period.
 When working on your **Profile**, it is recommended to take the settings in the order they are presented here.
 Aim to get one setting right before changing another.
 Work in small steps rather than making large changes at once.
-Don't forget to activate the new profile after changing each change.
+Don't forget to activate the new profile after each change.

 You can use [Autotune](https://autotuneweb.azurewebsites.net/) to guide your thinking, although it should not be followed blindly: it may not work well for you or in all circumstances.
 Note that settings interact with one another - you can have 'wrong' settings that work well together in some circumstances (e.g. if a too-high basal happens to be at the same time as a too-high CR) but do not in others.
 This means that you need to consider all the settings and check they work together in a variety of circumstances.